Gambling Disorder (Compulsive Gambling, Pathological Gambling)

 People with pathological gambling behavior tend to have personal, financial, and legal problems, including bankruptcy, divorce, job loss, and prison time.
 The stress of gambling can also lead to heart attacks in people at risk for them.
 The right treatment can help prevent many of these problems.

-The onset of gambling disorder can occur during adolescence or young adulthood, but in other individuals it manifests during middle or even older adulthood.
+The onset of gambling disorder can occur during adolescence or young adulthood, but in other individuals, it manifests during middle or even older adulthood.
 Generally, gambling disorder develops over the course of years, although the progression appears to be more rapid in females than in males.
-Most individuals who develop a gambling disorder evidence a pattern of gambling that gradually increases in both frequency and amount of wagering.
+Most individuals who develop a gambling disorder demonstrate a pattern of gambling that gradually increases in both frequency and amount of wagering.
 Certainly, milder forms can develop into more severe cases.

 Gambling patterns may be regular or episodic, and gambling disorder can be persistent or in remission.
 Gambling can increase during periods of stress or depression and during periods of substance use or abstinence.
 There may be periods of heavy gambling and severe problems, times of total abstinence, and periods of non-problematic gambling.
 Gambling disorder is sometimes associated with spontaneous, long-term remissions.
 Nevertheless, some individuals underestimate their vulnerability to develop gambling disorder or to return to gambling disorder following remission.
 When in a period of remission, they may incorrectly assume that they will have no problem regulating gambling and that they may gamble on some forms non-problematically, only to experience a return to gambling disorder.